Tuition & Costs

 Butler sets direct costs—the tuition, room, board, and fees paid by students.

-Indirect costs include things such as books, supplies, costs to get to and from campus, and other items (tickets to watch the Pacers, say, or an afternoon at the Indianapolis Museum of Art).
+Indirect costs include things such as books, supplies, costs to get to and from campus, and other items (like tickets to watch the Pacers, or an afternoon at Newfields).

 The standard full-time undergraduate student budget used to determine financial aid eligibility is outlined below.
 For more information about undergraduate, graduate, and part-time tuition rates, please see the complete fee schedule available from the Office of Student Accounts.